What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 Sociocultural causes of anorexia nervosa

-The sociocultural context (social networks, media influence, and cultural norms relating to eating and appearance) during the development of anorexia nervosa requires important consideration.
-In fact, there are certain aspects of Western society values that have been linked to anorexia, including the pursuit of the “ideal body” and the overvaluation of appearance as a measure of success and worth.
+Social networks, media influence, and cultural norms relating to eating and appearance have been linked to anorexia, including the pursuit of the “ideal body” and the overvaluation of appearance as a measure of success and worth.

 The thin beauty ideal